d6t/d6t-python/README.md

 ### What can it do?

 * Identify and diagnose join problems
-* Best match fuzzy joins that finds the top1 most similar value
+* Best match fuzzy joins on strings and dates
 * Best match substring joins

 Learn more at [https://github.com/d6t/d6tjoin](https://github.com/d6t/d6tjoin)